 Mr. Platt gave a presentation to the Board regarding the renovation of the Texaco Building and requested $14MM from the Authority for historic façade construction.

 Other matters concerning this item were discussed in executive session.
-Following discussion in open session, upon a motion made by Director Odom and seconded by Director Keyser, the Board voted unanimously to authorize staff and legal counsel to negotiate with Mr. Platt an amount to contribute to the project not to exceed the eligible costs or increment generated.
+Following discussion in open session, upon a motion made by Director Odom and seconded by Director Keyser, the Board voted unanimously to authorize staff and legal counsel to negotiate with Mr. Platt on an amount to contribute to the project not to exceed the eligible costs or increment generated.

 EXECUTIVE SESSION